Unless otherwise indicated,

 Science is not new or modern

-The methodical search for the truth has been a part of the human experience throughout recorded history.
+The methodical search for the truth, in which assertions are validated or invalidated based on observation, has been a part of the human experience throughout recorded history.
 In fact, many of the philosophies, and notions, upon which the scientific method is based, can be found in age-old texts.
 Consider the above attempts to present the scientific method as succinctly as possible, then note this verse from Deuteronomy:

 “If what a prophet proclaims in the name of the LORD does not take place